ggundersen/databases/8-unified_modeling_language/quiz/quiz.md

 > Consider translating this UML diagram to relations.
 In the relation Edits generated from the Edits association, which of the following set of underlined attributes is a minimal key?

-**Edits(*name*, *ISBN*, *start-date*, *end-date*)** `start-date` and `end-date` do not matter since a `Publication` can have at most one `Editor`.
+**Edits(*name*, *ISBN*, *start-date*, *end-date*)** start-date and end-date do not matter since a publication can have at most one Editor.

 **Edits(name, *ISBN*, start-date, end-date)**
 This works.
-Since a `Publication` can have at most one `Editor`, we only need the `Publication` key, which is `ISBN`.
-Adding `Name` would give no more information, since again, there can only be one editor.
-Imagine the reverse. `name` cannot be the key, because the same editor can edit two books.
+Since a publication can have at most one Editor, we only need the publication key, which is ISBN.
+Adding Name would give no more information, since again, there can only be one editor.
+Imagine the reverse. name cannot be the key, because the same editor can edit two books.
 Now we could have an editor listed without a publication, but we can have null primary keys.

-**Edits(name, *ISBN*, *start-date*, *end-date*)** `start-date` and `end-date` do not matter since a `Publication` can have at most one `Editor`.
+**Edits(name, *ISBN*, *start-date*, *end-date*)** start-date and end-date do not matter since a publication can have at most one Editor.

-**Edits(*name*, ISBN, *start-date*, *end-date*)** `start-date` and `end-date` do not matter since a `Publication` can have at most one `Editor`.
+**Edits(*name*, ISBN, *start-date*, *end-date*)** start-date and end-date do not matter since a publication can have at most one Editor.

 Question 5
 -

-> Based on this UML diagram, which of the following statements about the City and State classes is correct?
+> Based on this UML diagram, which of the following statements about the city and state classes is correct?

 **No two cities can have the same mayor.**
-No guarantee of this. `mayor` is not even a primary key.
+No guarantee of this. mayor is not even a primary key.

 **Each state has at least one city.**
 No, a state can have 0-to-many cities.